-Introduce concurrency by extending your server so that it starts a new thread to process each network connection accepted on a socket.
-That is, when the accept () function completes, start a new thread to process the newly accepted connection.

-The new thread should accept the file descriptor for the new connection as a parameter in the pthread\create() call.
+A scalable web server will use multiple threads to allow it to process several requests concurrently, and to make effective use of multicore systems.
+Using the pthreads API functions, introduce concurrency by extending your server so that it starts a new thread to process each network connection accepted on a socket.
+That is, call accept() in the main thread, then start a new thread to process the newly accepted connection.
+The new thread must be passed a pointer to the file descriptor for the new connection as a parameter in the pthread_create() call (take care to avoid race conditions).
 Once created, the thread will process HTTP requests until the connection is closed by the client, then it will close the connection socket, and exit.
 The main thread should remain open and accepting new connections.

-Test your system to demonstrate that it can successfully handle multiple connections in parallel.
-A web browser should open multiple connections to a site if you have enough content for it to fetch.
-Create a web page containing several (at least 10) images, and test concurrent browsing using this page (print the thread identifier, returned by pthread\self() and filename when returning a response, to shows that it's working in parallel).
+Test your system to demonstrate that it can handle multiple connections in parallel.
+A web browser will open multiple connections if you have enough content for it to fetch.
+Create a web page containing several dozen images, and test concurrent browsing using this page (print the thread identifier, returned by pthread_self() and filename when returning a response, to shows that it's working concurrently).